-And as a REAL gardener that has real life gardening problems (not just pretty rows of perfectly grown food) I always like to share the good and the bad of my gardening.
+As I’m a REAL gardener that real-life gardening problems (not just pretty rows of perfectly grown food) I always like to share the good and the bad of my gardening life.

+What have I dealt with recently?
+Meadow Voles.
 It turns out they breed faster than rabbits and were happy to eat all of my greenhouse seedlings in ONE night.
-The photo below was before they’d all been eaten.

 I wanted natural ways to deter rodents.
 I also didn’t want masses of dead voles all over my garden to deal with so when someone mentioned a certain product it caught my attention.

-At first I was excited.
+A solar-powered garden rodent repeller!
+At first, I was excited.
 I thought my problems were solved!

 It sounds like these repellers can sometimes HELP deter them but they don’t always work and shouldn’t be the only solution.

-After doing some further reading I’ll be applying a few things to our greenhouse and garden to help deter rodents.
+After doing some further reading I’ll be applying a few things to our greenhouse and about how to keep mice out of garden.

 - Mint is a natural rodent repellent.
 Keep pots of it around your garden and inside the greenhouse.
 Scatter dried mint in the greenhouse, especially if you notice any openings they are coming in through.
-You can also use peppermint essential oil on cotton balls in the greenhouse and replace every two weeks (I use this brand).
+You can also use peppermint essential oils on cotton balls in the greenhouse and replace every two weeks.

 - We use the Nooski mouse trap (affiliate link) as back up in the greenhouse.
 We choose not to use the snap traps because we have little kids and a barn cat around.